 Water Early or Late in the Day

 The best time to water your garden is in the morning or evening, because you'll lose less water to wind and evaporation.
-By making this small adjustment, you can save up to 25 gallons each time.

 Change Your Irrigation Methods